 For the most part, the most strenuous part of the process of being held at the Las Vegas Detention Center, aside from being detained, is the booking process.
 First off, the offender is taken in by the arresting officer.
 The report is then filed telling what the offender is accused of, presenting preliminary information and evidence, followed by the surrender of any items that were taken from the offender when they were arrested.

 Now the formal intake and booking process begins.
 Arrestees are first properly identified with a picture id to make sure that the proper person is being booked and that no inmate is wrongly identified.
 Next, paperwork is submitted by the arresting agency and it is checked for completeness and correctness.
 The next step is for the arrestee’s personal property to be booked and recorded.
-This helps to insure that the arrestee gets their property back when they are either transferred or let go.
+This helps to ensure that the arrestee gets their property back when they are either transferred or let go.

-Now, the arrestees are seen by a medical personnel for a health exam.
-This will insure they are not injured and in need of medical help, that they do not have something that can be transmitted to personnel or to other inmates, and that they are healthy enough to be put taken into incarceration.
+Now, the arrestees are seen by medical personnel for a health exam.
+This will ensure they are not injured and in need of medical help, that they do not have something that can be transmitted to personnel or to other inmates, and that they are healthy enough to be put taken into incarceration.
 After that, arrestees are taken in for fingerprinting, this again helps to make sure the proper person is being charged, incarcerated, and processed.
 Pictures may also be taken and then the arrestee stays in custody until court arraignment, bail bond, release or sentencing.
 This entire process is in place to help protect both the arrestee and the personnel that arrested them as well as those taking care of them.
+Read more about

 How Do I Search for an Inmate in the Las Vegas Detention Center?